scottefein/god-i-hope-i-get-in/index.md

     button_text: Download
 - template: hero-banner-w-image
   block: hero-2
-  headline: God I Hope I Get In <br><strong>Get Into the Theatre Program of Your Dreams</strong>
+  headline: "<strong>God I Hope I Get In<br></strong>Get Into the Theatre Program
-  content: The tool that allows you to build beautiful sites<br>all inside Forestry's
-    content manager.
+    You've Been Dreaming Of"
+  content: Sign up to be the first on the list to access course content, private coaching,
+    and special offers.
   cta:
     enabled: true
     url: https://github.com/forestryio/ubuild-jekyll